Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Appendix B: Additional Simulation Scenario Results

 The results from the additional simulation scenario (Scenario A, sparse design) are reported in Web Figure 5-6.
-In this case the bfpca method is no longer applicable.
-We observe that the proposed FSGC method outperforms both the FPCA (producing 30-40 times smaller ISE) and the FSGC latent approach (producing 2 times smaller ISE) in this case, illustrating applicability of the proposed approach in sparse designs.
-For the sparse scenario, we also apply the proposed curve prediction method in Section 2.3 of the paper and obtain $\hat{X_i}(t)$ at all time-points over $\mathcal{S}$ (a dense grid on $\mathcal{T}$).
-We calculate the accuracy of these binary predictions by comparing with the true curves $X_i(t)$ across all time-points and all subjects.
+In this sparse case the bfpca method is no longer applicable.
+We observe that the proposed FSGC method outperforms the FSGC latent approach in this case, illustrating the applicability of the proposed approach in sparse designs.
+For the sparse scenario, we also apply the proposed curve prediction method in Section 2.3 of the paper and obtain $\hat{X_i}(t)$ at all time points over $\mathcal{S}$ (a dense grid on $\mathcal{T}$).
+We calculate the accuracy of these binary predictions by comparing them with the true curves $X_i(t)$ across all time points and all subjects.
 While calculating accuracy, we ignore the points $S_i$, where the curve $X_i(\cdot)$ was already observed.
 For a particular M.C replication this is calculated as $ACC=\frac{1}{n}\sum_{i=1}^n\frac{1}{m-n_i}\sum_{t_j\in \mathcal{S}-S_i}I(X_i(t_j)=\hat{X}_i(t_j))$.
-The average accuracy across all M.C replications is found to be 0.98 ($sd=0.002$) and 0.95 ($sd=0.002$) for the stationary and non-stationary covariance scenario respectively, illustrating satisfactory performance of proposed method in predicting the binary curves at new-time points.
+The average accuracy across all M.C replications is found to be 0.98 ($sd=0.002$) and 0.95 ($sd=0.002$) for the stationary and non-stationary covariance scenario, respectively, illustrating the satisfactory performance of the proposed method in predicting the binary curves at new-time points.